Do you have small feet? If you are under 5’4″, you probably agree one of the biggest challenges as a short girl is to find shoes for petite feet.

 The platform height was so extreme that she obviously was struggling to walk down the stairs.
 I was concerned she might trip over them!
 Worse yet, her legs looked shorter because of how heavy those shoes looked on her!
 I felt really sorry for the girl and wish she had a chance to read this article.

 In fact, girls with petite feet should avoid shoes with heavy bottoms, which create bulkiness in your feet and look out of proportion for your petite body frame.

-Even though they may seem to have added a few more inches to your height, but they are visually not flattering and my make you look shorter.
+Even though they may seem to have added a few more inches to your height, they are visually not flattering and may make you look shorter.

 I personally LOVE wedges!
 For people like me who live in the New York metro area and have a commute that involves over 10 minutes of walking, wedges are the top choices (other than flats)!